bcgov/bcros-common/pdf-gen-api/README.md

 ## Development Environment
 Follow the instructions of the [Development Readme](https://github.com/bcgov/entity/blob/master/docs/development.md) to setup your local development environment.
+- Make sure you have Python 3.12 installed.
+You can check `python3.12 --version`
+- Make sure you have pyenv 3.12 installed.
+You can check `pyenv versions`

 ## Development Setup
 1. Follow the [instructions](https://github.com/bcgov/entity/blob/master/docs/setup-forking-workflow.md) to checkout the project from GitHub.